 Assistant Director: Shelagh O'Neill,

-Dept of Place
+Dept of PlacePortfolio:

-Portfolio:

-Health and Wellbeing

-Report Contact: Yusuf Karolia, Head of Service - Housing Access, Strategy
+Regeneration, Planning and TransportReport Contact: Yusuf Karolia, Head

+of Service - Housing Access, Strategy
-& Homelessness

-Phone: (01274) 434362

-Overview & Scrutiny Area:
+& HomelessnessOverview & Scrutiny Area:

-E-mail: yusuf.karolia@bradford.gov.uk

-Regeneration and Economy
+Regeneration and EconomyPhone: (01274) 434362

+E-mail: yusuf.karolia@bradford.gov.ukHomelessness

 1. SUMMARY

 - 1.1 'A Place to Call Home: Housing and Homelessness Strategy for Bradford District 2014 2019' was endorsed by the Council's Executive on 11 March 2014, and agreed by the full Council at its meeting on 25 March 2014. - 1.2 Members of this committee agreed to request future annual reports on the strategy.
 This is the third such report, and provides an update on progress made towards the strategy objectives.